James D-Train Williams: D Train as a band

-D Train was signed to Prelude Records and their debut hit single "You're the One for Me" was released in late 1981, which reached No. 1 on Billboard's Dance charts and remained there for 3 weeks.
-The single also charted at No. 13 on Billboard's R&B charts and No. 30 in the UK's Top 100.
+D Train was signed to Prelude Records and their debut hit single "You're the One for Me" was released in late 1981, which reached No. 1 on Billboard's Dance chart and remained there for three weeks.
+The single also charted at No. 13 on Billboard's R&B chart and No. 30 in the UK's Top 100.

 D Train's self-titled debut album was released in early 1982, but with the popularity of their first single, "You’re the One for Me" was adopted as the album's new title.
-The album produced their next hit single "Keep On", mixed by record producer François Kevorkian, which peaked at No. 2 on Billboard's Dance charts and No. 15 on Billboard's R&B charts.
-The album's third single, the much covered Burt Bacharach single "Walk on By", also charted in both the US and the album reached No. 16 on the Billboard R&B Album charts, No. 128 on the Pop Album charts and No. 72 on the UK Album charts.
+The album produced their next hit single "Keep On", mixed by record producer François Kevorkian, which peaked at No. 2 on Billboards Dance chart and No. 15 on Billboards R&B chart.
+The album's third single, the much covered Burt Bacharach single "Walk on By", also charted in both the US and the album reached No. 16 on the Billboard R&B Album chart, No. 128 on the Pop Album chart and No. 72 on the UK Album chart.

 D Train's second album, Music, was released in 1983.
-They again enjoyed chart success in both the US and the UK with their first single "Music", which peaked at No. 12 on the Billboard Dance charts, No. 20 on Billboard's R&B charts and No. 23 on the UK's top 100 charts.
-The album's third single, "Keep Giving Me Love" again proved successful on both sides of the Atlantic, charting at No. 24 on the Billboard Dance, No. 55 on the R&B charts No. 65 on the UK's top 100.
-The album peaked at No. 31 on the R&B Album charts.
+They again enjoyed chart success in both the US and the UK with their first single "Music", which peaked at No. 12 on the Billboard Dance chart, No. 20 on Billboards R&B chart and No. 23 on the UK's top 100 chart.
+The album's third single, "Keep Giving Me Love" again proved successful on both sides of the Atlantic, charting at No. 24 on the Billboard Dance chart, No. 55 on the R&B chart and No. 65 on the UK's top 100.
+The album peaked at No. 31 on the R&B Album chart.

 The duo's third album, Something's on Your Mind, was released in 1984, becoming the final album the duo would release under the Prelude Records label.
-The title track for this album, released as the second single, became D Train's first Pop crossover success, peaking at No. 5 on the R&B charts and No. 79 on Billboard Hot 100.
+The title track for this album, released as the second single, became D Train's first Pop crossover success, peaking at No. 5 on the R&B chart and No. 79 on Billboard Hot 100.
 This album found the band branching out into new musical territory, incorporating elements of reggae and more adult-oriented R&B into their music.
 It included a cover of Carole King's "So Far Away."

 In 1985, a remix of their debut single "You're the One for Me", featuring the work of Paul Hardcastle, was featured on a new Greatest Hits album released in the U.K. This remixed version peaked at No. 15 on the UK's Top 100.
-Meanwhile, in America, D Train entered Billboard's R&B charts again with the single "Just Another Night (Without Your Love)", which reached No. 59 and preceded an American Greatest Hits album released the following year.
+Meanwhile, in America, D Train entered Billboards R&B chart again with the single "Just Another Night (Without Your Love)", which reached No. 59 and preceded an American Greatest Hits album released the following year.